drubinstein/pokerl/content/docs/chapter-3/running/running.md

 ### Collecting Screen Data

 With the working emulator, did I need to collect data *every* frame?
 Short answer, no. In fact, it is suboptimal to do so.
-Pokemon only uses action information sparingly.
+Pokémon only uses action information sparingly.
 This is well documented in Peter Whidden’s video.
 In order to use PyBoy effectively:

 - I render the game headless.
 No UI means less CPU time spent rendering the game.
 - For every action, I tick PyBoy 24 times and record the game screen on the *last* step.